 Step #2 - Face masks aren’t just for fun

-A good face mask can help give your skin a deep clean, as well as shrink and smooth out your pores.
-It’s also a good chance to relax and give yourself a little self-care, which is important since sometimes having spots can knock our self-confidence.
+A good face mask can help to give your skin a deep clean, as well as shrink and smooth out your pores.
+It’s also a good chance to relax, unwind and give yourself some self-care, which is really important, especially given that breakouts can knock our self-confidence sometimes.

-Pro tip: Relaxing can be beneficial to cystic pimples, especially if they’re brought on by stress.
+Pro tip: As I said, taking time out to relax can really help you to reduce your cystic pimples, especially if they’re brought on by stress.
 If you have a cystic outbreak, try some relaxation techniques like deep breathing, exercise, yoga or anything else you find calming.

 Step #3 - Use an anti-bacterial treatment

 Blocked pores and excess oils are the favorite foods of acne-causing bacteria.
 Use an anti-bacterial treatment on the affected area (e.g. our SOS Target), which helps to fight inflammation and spot-causing bacteria.

 Whichever treatment you decide to use, make sure that it’s actually meant for use on your face.
 Antibacterial hand soap won’t do the trick, and has the potential to dry out your skin and make it feel tighter.

 IMPORTANT (!!!): No matter how tempting it may be, don’t attempt to pop your cystic pimple and try to avoid touching it as much as possible.
 Touching your pimples could encourage the spread of bacteria, making the infection worse, and squeezing or popping the pimple can push the infection deeper into the skin or even, in the worst case scenario, help it to spread.